tyleretters/lordsofthepit.com/_pages/faq.md

 Absolutely.
 Old School is about community, camaraderie, and 25-year-old cardboard.
 We believe that the more people involved in the Old School scene the better!

 ![](/assets/images/2019/11/IMG-4935.JPG.png)

-## Wait, what is Middle School MTG?

----

-Middle School is the logical next step after Old School utilizing sets from 1995 through 2003.
-This new and growing format offers a retrospective MTG experience with near-limitless brewing potential.

 ## What does BTFOOC mean?